MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ### Audit log access

 There are two ways that you can access audit logs.
-You can set up event tracing, or you can request an auto-generated audit log be sent by creating a Customer support ticket.
+You can set up event tracing, or you can request an autogenerated audit log be sent by creating a Customer support ticket.
 If you decide not to use event tracing and instead submit a support ticket, the support ticket is routed to the Fraud Protection engineering team.
 The team extracts the logs and provides them back to you.
-Audit logs are captured and stored in the same geo that you have chosen to provision an environment.
-The logs can't be edited after they are captured and the log retention period is 365 days.
+Audit logs are captured and stored in the same geo in which you provision an environment.
+The logs can't be edited after they're captured and the log retention period is 365 days.
 Logs older than 365 days are automatically deleted.

 There are five events generated that can be tracked by using the audit logs.
 Those events are: